Basis-Theory/basistheory-integration-guides/index.markdown

                         <img src="./assets/images/card4.svg">
                         <div class="container">
                             <h4>Style Elements</h4>
-                            <p>Our Elements has been built to act as if it were just a normal input field within your own application. </p>
+                            <p>Our Elements have been built to act as normal input fields within your own application.
+We've taken care in building out the supported styles and needs of our customers.
+In this guide, we will walk you through a few of the different styles you can adjust.</p>
                         </div>
                     </div>
                 </a>